Lipitor is a prescription medication that’s approved by the FDA to:

 It’s possible you’ll have problems with your blood sugar, including diabetes, while taking Lipitor.
 This has been reported by people taking statin drugs (a class of medications) like Lipitor.
 But it wasn’t specifically reported by people who took Lipitor in clinical trials.

 Before taking Lipitor, be sure to tell your doctor if you have diabetes.
-Also let them know if you’ve had any problems in the past with your blood sugar.
-While taking Lipitor, your doctor may order blood tests to ensure your blood sugar is staying normal.
+Also, let them know if you’ve had any problems in the past with your blood sugar.
+While taking Lipitor, your doctor may order blood tests to ensure your blood sugar is staying at a typical level.

-If you have additional questions about diabetes and Lipitor, talk with your doctor.
+If you have more questions about diabetes and Lipitor, talk with your doctor.

 Joint pain